-Retired U.S. Air Force Lieutenant General Thomas McInerney is a right-wing Fox News contributor and a member of the "Military Committee" of the neoconservative Center for Security Policy.
-A member of the "Military Advisory Council" of the Mitt Romney/Paul Ryan presidential campaign, McInerney's distinctions also include having served four tours of duty in Vietnam, working with numerous defense contractors—including Loral Defense Systems and Signal Technology Corps—and supporting the discredited "Birther" movement, which questions whether President Barack Obama was born in the United States.
+Retired U.S. Air Force Lieutenant General Thomas McInerney is a Fox News contributor whose track record includes advising neoconservative advocacy groups like the Center for Security Policy and working as an executive in the defense industry, including at Loral Defense Systems and Signal Technology Corps.[i]
+Other distinctions include working as an adviser to the Mitt Romney/Paul Ryan 2012 presidential campaign, serving four tours of duty in Vietnam, and supporting the discredited "Birther" movement, which questions whether President Barack Obama was born in the United States.

-McInerney has also chaired the advisory council of the Iran Policy Committee, a rightist group led by Raymond Tanter; served on the advisory board of Rachel Ehrenfeld's American Center for Democracy; and been a member of the Executive Council of the Intelligence Summit.
-In addition, he has addressed conferences of the American Israel Public Affairs Committee (AIPAC) on Middle East strategic issues and has championed aggressive "war on terror" policies in neoconservative outlets, including the Wall Street Journal editorial page and William Kristol's Weekly Standard.
+A vocal proponent of the idea that the United States is in a global war with "radical Islam," McInerney has supported the work of a host of right-wing and "pro-Israel" groups that have advocated interventionist U.S. foreign policies.
+He has served on the advisory council of the Iran Policy Committee, which is led by Raymond Tanter; on the advisory board of Rachel Ehrenfeld's American Center for Democracy; and on the Executive Council of the Intelligence Summit.
+In addition, McInerney has addressed conferences of the American Israel Public Affairs Committee (AIPAC) on Middle East strategic issues and championed aggressive "war on terror" policies in neoconservative outlets, including the Wall Street Journal editorial page and William Kristol's Weekly Standard.

-A vocal advocate of the notion that the United States is engaged in a global conflict with "radical Islam," McInerney often targets Iran in his writings.
-In a November 2012 book review for the right-wing Washington Times, he used the release of a recent spy novel titled The Natanz Directive to warn about Iran and criticize the Obama administration's handling that country's alleged nuclear weapons program.
+In a November 2012 book review for the right-wing Washington Times, McInerney used the release of a recent spy novel titled The Natanz Directive to warn about Iran and criticize the Obama administration's handling that country's alleged nuclear weapons program.
 He wrote: "The messianic ambitions of President Mahmoud Ahmadinejad and Ayatollah Ali Khamenei are on full display in The Natanz Directive.
 Because of [main character Jake Conlan's] stunning findings in Iran, the U.S. administration is forced to take military action.
 The war plan [that the author] calls 'Big George'—an operation involving hundreds of sorties of stealth bombers and strike aircraft—is, in fact, a viable plan I developed for a presentation to the Intelligence Summit based on my experiences in a real-world strike on terrorists in the 1980s.
 One can only hope a U.S. president never has to put Big George into operation.
 With the Obama administration, it may be as unlikely as ever."

-When Mitt Romney announced in October 2012 the creation of his campaign's "Military Advisory Council," commentators noted that the council was chock-a-block with former military officers who had "left the government only to become highly paid consultants and board members to major weapons makers," as the blog boldprogressive.org put it.
-Joining McInerney on the council were retired General James Conway, a board member for Textron, which produces helicopters and other military hardware; retired former commander of U.S. Strategic Command James O. Ellis, a Lockheed Martin board member; retired air force General Ronald Fogleman, a proponent of missile defenses and longtime ally of hawkish right-wing political factions who has served on the on the boards of Alliant Techsystems, AAR Corporation, and Mesa Air Group; and retired General Tommy Franks, leader of the 2003 invasion of Iraq, whose consultancy Franks & Associates LLC specializes in "disaster recovery."
+McInerney's connections to military contractors and role as a public proponent of militarist defense policies have repeatedly received attention in the media.
+For example, in October 2012, when Mitt Romney announced the creation of his presidential campaign's "Military Advisory Council," McInerney's membership on the board helped spur numerous comments about how it was chock-a-block with former military officers who had "left the government only to become highly paid consultants and board members to major weapons makers," as the blog boldprogressive.org put it.
+Others on the council included retired former commander of U.S. Strategic Command James O. Ellis, a Lockheed Martin board member; and retired air force General Ronald Fogleman, a proponent of missile defenses who has served on the on the boards of Alliant Techsystems, AAR Corporation, and Mesa Air Group.

 McInerney appears to have been responsive to the administration's message.
 In one memo obtained by the Times, McInerney responded in late 2006 to talking points he received from the Pentagon, saying, "Good work, we'll use it."
 (The Times did not specify the issue McInerney was referring to.)